 How to create a new data view

-- Fields: Select the fields you would like to be displayed in your data view by clicking the checkboxes.
+- Fields: Select the fields you would like to be displayed in your Data View by checking the checkboxes.
 Note that there are two columns.
 The first one (where you select the fields) displays the field's name.
-The second column displays the name used when referencing in "Filter records" or "Actions".
+The second column displays the name used when referencing in the fields "Filter records" or "Actions".
 It is displayed in grey.
-If you select no checkboxes, no fields will be displayed.
+If you select no checkboxes, then no fields will be displayed.
 Ticking Select All will display all options.

 - Filter records (optional): You can set conditions for fields to appear when the condition is met.
 In our above example, one filter record could be

-- Actions (optional): Set up a button to allow for further processing in a BRYTER module.
-In our above example, the Button label could be "Cancel" and link to the module that simplifies cancelling the request by eliminating unnecessary steps.
-Different URLs can be specified for Test and Live environments, e.g. the same Module published in either TEST or LIVE.
+- Actions (optional): Set up a button to allow for further processing in a BRYTER Module.
+In our above example, the Button label could be "Cancel" and link to the Module that simplifies canceling requests by eliminating unnecessary steps.
+Different URLs can be specified for Test and Live environments, e.g., the same Module published in either TEST or LIVE.

 Use case examples, best practices, and known limitations